Bangladesh Television: 1997–2024: Decline of BTV and rise of private television

 BTV, along with Maasranga Television and Nagorik, was the broadcaster of the 2018 FIFA World Cup in Bangladesh.
 The network began broadcasting in India via DD Free Dish on 2 September 2019, via the Bangabandhu-1 satellite.
 To celebrate BTV's 55th anniversary in 2019, privately owned Channel i organized a special program in its headquarters, which was broadcast on both networks.
 BTV inaugurated two new digital studios on 8 February 2020, at the BTV Bhaban, as a part of the network's renaissance.
 During the COVID-19 pandemic, BTV, along with Sangsad Television, began broadcasting educational programming for secondary-level students.
 It had also reaired some of its classic television series.
 BTV announced the establishment an educational channel to make remote learning more effective on students, which was also planned way back in 2008.

 On 8 February 2021, Sohrab Hossain was appointed as Bangladesh Television's new director general.
 On 13 March 2021, Bangladesh Television announced that they will be establishing 6 more regional stations, which was originally to be accomplished by 2023.
 The network officially launched its app in May 2021, in which four channels, including BTV Dhaka, BTV Chittagong, BTV World, and Sangsad Television, can be streamed worldwide.
 It also planned to launch its own DTH service soon.
 Bangladesh Television inaugurated its high definition broadcasts on its 57th anniversary in 2021.
-On the same day, a Bangabandhu Corner dedicated to the then president of Bangladesh, Sheikh Mujibur Rahman, was inaugurated at the headquarters of Bangladesh Television.
+On the same day, a Bangabandhu Corner dedicated to the first president of Bangladesh, Sheikh Mujibur Rahman, was inaugurated at the headquarters of Bangladesh Television.

 In May 2022, the Government of Bangladesh ordered the broadcast of BTV's channels in airports across the country.
 The High Court of Bangladesh revived the trial for the four BTV officials killed in 1975 on 31 August 2022, lifting a stay order issued on 25 April 2010.
 In October 2022, Bangladesh Television began airing the first 2D animated series fully produced in Bangladesh, Jungle Mangal.
 In November 2022, with the cost of 980 million BDT, Bangladesh Television gained the rights to air the 2022 FIFA World Cup held in Qatar.
 As there were allegations of corruption against the chief engineer of the television network, the Anti-Corruption Commission raided the headquarters of Bangladesh Television on 16 May 2023.
 In June 2023, Jahangir Alam was appointed as the new director general of Bangladesh Television.